-Personal experience with a dangerous shear strength value and an associated critical sliding angle, leading to a land slide at the West-East Main road of Bhutan.
+Personal experience

+A dangerous cohesive shear strength with an associated critical sliding angle lead to a land slide at the West-East Main road of Bhutan.
 A video clip taken by me would show how huge rocks were 'travelling' down.